AirConsole/StructDataBuffer/README.md

-          "name": "The name of a property in the StructDataBuffer (Alphanumeric String)", "doc": "An optional doc string to use for JSDoc (String)", "type": "The type of the property (e.g. Uint8, see Property Types)", "optional": "If this property is optional (Boolean)" }
+          "name": "The name of a property in the StructDataBuffer (Alphanumeric String)", "doc": "An optional doc string to use for JSDoc (String)", "type": "The type of the property (e.g. Uint8, see Property Types)", "optional": "If this property is optional (Boolean)", "align": "Boolean/Number for performance improvements in Array and custom types.
+Default: false" }
       ]
     }